terra-campaigns/unsettled/systems/perchance/chargen_lhs.md

   vengeful

 bond
   You inherited a <b>Single Gem</b> (500gp, cold and brittle) from a long-dead relative.
-It arrived with a warning: squander your newfound riches, and a debt long thought forgotten will be called in.
+It arrived with a warning: squander your newfound riches and a debt long thought forgotten will be called in.
   A distant cousin left you a small inheritance.
 Take 20Gp and a <b>Strange Compass</b> (<i>petty</i>) that always points towards something deep in the Wood.
   You carry a <b>Portrait</b> in a locket (<i>petty</i>) of a past love who disappeared into the Wood long ago.
 Somehow you know that they are still alive.
   You found a <b>Tiny Crystal Prism</b> (<i>petty</i>) buried in the dirt.
 When held up to the light, it shows visions of an unknown location deep within the Wood.
 Sometimes you feel a presence looking back at you.